LuiseBrandenburger/online-petition/README.md

 # Online Petition
-A platform where users can creat an account or login and sign a petition.
+An online petition built with Handlebars.js where supporters can register/login/logout, add/update profile information, sign the petition, redo the petition and view a list of fellow signers sorted by location.

 ![gfy-landingpage](https://github.com/LuiseBrandenburger/portfolio-next/blob/main/public/content/petition.JPG)